14: Quelle est ta matière préferée? - Your favourite lesson

 Did you know?

-Nearly 30% of French children go to a private school - mainly Catholic church schools.
+Nearly 15% of French children go to a private school - most offering a Catholic education with Church involvement.

 The equivalent in UK is